Cubified/money/README.md

 - Statement date tracker
 - Credit card simulator + recommendations based on your spending habits
 - Runs completely offline, with persistent storage provided by `localStorage`
+- Dark theme by default
 - Built with mobile in mind

 ## Screenshots

+These screenshots do not contain the new dark theme and color scheme, but do showcase the site's basic layout on desktop.

 Main page: